irrevocablesake/Quasar/README.md

 If we don't use this fact to our advantage then we are loosing a lot.
 That's why, I decided to add Multi-threading.

-The Multi-Threading is managed by a thread pool,which allows us to have a lot more control over the the threads themselves.
+The Multi-Threading is managed by a thread pool, which allows us to have a lot more control over the threads themselves.
 In order to avoid blocking the main thread we spawn N threads, depending upon hardware concurrency, and then use N-1 of them for rendering and 1 thread for updating the UI, this process results into a seamless non-blocking workflow.

 The idea is to spawn max pure hardware threads, divide the image into Tiles depending upon number of threads and a multiplier.
 Ask each thread to compute values for the assigned Tile, write into image buffer and save the buffer to file.
 Once a thread finishes rendering a Tile, it grabs the next tile randomly.

 We do get a huge speed boost, anywhere from 5.5x to 24x ( upper limit being number of pure hardware threads ).
 As an example the volumetrics render of this repo, took around 1.4 hours to render, whereas without multi threading i believe it would have taken anywhere from 12 hours to 20 hours